-The Board, senior management staff, and all Capital employees are committed to quality, safety, and service.
-Health plan personnel responsible for the implementation and support of the QI Program are sufficient in number and experience to manage and oversee quality program activities.
-Key staff are charged with working to align efforts with established goals and with integrating and communicating the QI Program interdepartmentally.
+The Board of Directors, senior management staff, and Capital employees are committed to quality, safety, and service.
+Capital's employees are accountable for the implementation and support of the QI Program.
+The key staff are charged with working to align efforts with established goals and communicating the QI Program interdepartmentally.
 For a reporting structure of the key staff involved in the QI program, please refer to Attachment B.